SEatSFU/JScope/README.md

 ## Getting Started

+You can either try out a dockerized version of JScope (Recommended), limited to its CLI-only version by following [`INSTALL.md`](docs/INSTALL.md).
+You may also be able to run the full VScode extension using a VScode extension like [this one](https://code.visualstudio.com/docs/devcontainers/containers#_system-requirements), that provides the ability to develop inside a container.

+Or you can follow the guide below to install the dependencies on your own machine and then run JScope.

 1. Install global dependencies.
 To use JScope, you need these installed on your machine:
     - [Visual Studio Code](https://code.visualstudio.com/download)
     - [Typescript](https://www.typescriptlang.org/download)